-We received constructive feedback in the areas of maintenance including some of the aging facilities.
-As a result of addressing these matters, we have started our hotel improvement programme since 2019 which will see the upgrading of lift facilities, renovation of superior rooms and painting of exterior walls.
-As at the date of this report, one guest lift has been installed and renovation of 54 superior rooms has been completed.
+We received constructive feedback with regards to hotel maintenance including some on our aging facilities.
+As a result of addressing these matters, we have started and completed our hotel improvement programme since 2019 which saw the upgrading of lift facilities, renovation of superior rooms and painting of exterior walls.
+Guest satisfaction target of more than 7.5 was not achieved in 2022.
+The hotel industry grappled with manpower shortages throughout the year to meet increased guest travel demands after lifting of all covid travel restrictions and during this period, management staff have stepped in to assist in room housekeeping activities.